|Mountain views from every highway in Las Vegas and Henderson.|

 |Rolling hills and mountains surround the Las Vegas Valley.|

-Sure, from time to time we’ve had such experiences and even for us, they were fun but also fleeting and unrealistic over the long haul.
+Sure, from time to time, we’ve had such experiences, and even for us, they were fun and fleeting and unrealistic over the long haul.
 But, that type of lifestyle was never our intent when we began this adventure so long ago.

-We longed for culture, nature, wildlife and rich experiences that would shape who we are and the remainder of our years.
-For us, that wasn’t to be found in a blue drink or in locals attending to our every need.
+We longed for culture, nature, wildlife, and rich experiences that would shape who we are and the remainder of our years.
+For us, that wasn’t to be found in a blue drink or locals attending to our every need.

-Oh, we’ve enjoyed the meals cooked for us, the bed is made, the laundry is washed, hung to dry and neatly folded but…that type of lifestyle leaves us feeling immobile, inactive and essentially bored with our own lack of activity.
+Oh, we’ve enjoyed the meals cooked for us, the bed is made, the laundry is washed, hung to dry, and neatly folded.
+But, that type of lifestyle leaves us feeling immobile, inactive, and essentially bored with our lack of activity.

-Being able to perform daily household tasks adds a certain degree of focus upon which we both seem to thrive.
-Here in Henderson Nevada, after months of not shopping for groceries, cooking meals and cleaning, we’ve begun to meld back into the reality that both of us seem to need in order to thrive.
+Performing daily household tasks adds a certain degree of focus upon which we both seem to thrive.
+Here in Henderson, Nevada, after months of not shopping for groceries, cooking meals, and cleaning, we’ve begun to meld back into the reality that both of us seem to need to thrive.

 This morning at 8:00 am, I was out the door, driving to Smith’s Market for enough groceries to last for the next few days.
 Deciding on what to prepare for meals seems to provide me with a sense of purpose and connection to the “everyday” aspects of life that ultimately add to our universal experiences, even while here in the USA, in the land of abundance.

-One need only conceive of an idea for a meal, peruse a recipe or conjure up a special meal, to easily find every possible required ingredient readily available at the local market.
-Even grass fed meat and organic produce are at a finger’s reach.
+One need only conceive of an idea for a meal, peruse a recipe or conjure up a special meal to quickly find every possible required ingredient readily available at the local market.
+Even grass-fed meat and organic produce are at a finger’s reach.

-In many countries, we had no choice but to alter recipes or decide on quick and easy meat and veg meals, based on the availability of ingredients available in local markets.
+In many countries, we had no choice but to alter recipes or decide on quick and easy meat and veg meals based on the available ingredients in local markets.

-In many cases, the tiny markets had only one aisle of possible options with no fresh meat (frozen only), questionable vegetables and a mishmash of dairy items.
-Somehow, in each case, we never went hungry always utilizing that which was available.
+In many cases, the small markets had only one aisle of possible options with no fresh meat (frozen only), questionable vegetables, and a mishmash of dairy items.
+Somehow, in each case, we never went hungry, always utilizing that which was available.

 As our readers are well aware, we always figure out household tasks regardless of where we may be at any given time.
-Of course, there’s all the rest beside managing our day to day lives which include figuring out such items as visa requirements, currently on our minds, as we near the time to leave for Costa Rica in 16 days.
+Of course, there’s all the rest besides managing our day-to-day lives, including figuring out such items as visa requirements, currently on our minds, as we near the time to leave for Costa Rica in 16 days.

 Costa Rica may provide a 90-day visa at the airport for US citizens if asked.
 We won’t forget to ask, I assure you.
 However, it’s of utmost concern to provide proof of a booked flight out of the country by the 90th day.

-At the airport, they won’t accept a booked flight as adequate, if its scheduled for over 90 days out, if the applicant doesn’t already have an extension.
+They won’t accept a booked flight as adequate at the airport if it’s scheduled for over 90 days out if the applicant doesn’t already have an extension.
 We can’t get an extension until we’re there.
 Do you see the dilemma?

-When inquiring to the property managers for the property we’re renting, they suggested we book a flight out of Costa Rica within the 90 day period and figure out the rest after we arrive.
+When inquiring to the property managers for the property we’re renting, they suggested we book a flight out of Costa Rica within 90 days and figure out the rest after we arrive.

 Yesterday, we did this.
-We booked a one-way flight to Managua, Nicaragua for the 89th day.
-If we find we can stay out of the country for two or three days and come back to Costa Rica without incident, we’ll spend a few nights at a hotel in Managua and return to Costa Rica thereafter.
+We booked a one-way flight to Managua, Nicaragua, for the 89th day.
+If we find we can stay out of the country for two or three days and come back to Costa Rica without incident, we’ll spend a few nights at a hotel in Managua and return to Costa Rica after that.

-Besides, this might be a fun side trip, especially when we may be there during our five year anniversary of traveling the world which is on October 31st.
+Besides, this might be a fun side trip, especially when we may be there during our fifth anniversary of traveling the world, which is on October 31st.
 We’ll see how it all rolls out once we arrive.